Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

-\begin{proposition}[form of the eigenvalue functions] Let $\omega_\eps$ be a germ of generic $1$-parameter family of vector fields in the sense of Definition~\ref{def:gen_vf}. \begin{enumerate} \item If $\lambda$ is an eigenvalue function for $\omega_\eps$ then $\lambda$ has a zero of order $k$ at the origin:
+\begin{proposition}[form of the eigenvalue functions] Let $\omega_\eps$ be a unitary germ of generic $1$-parameter family of vector fields in the sense of \Cref{def:gen_vf}. \begin{enumerate} \item If $\lambda$ is the canonical eigenvalue function of $\omega_\eps$, then $\lambda$ has a zero of order $k$ at the origin: